fxadilima/memanah-rajawali/README.md

 To use Node Webkit, you must [download an appropriate version for your OS](https://nwjs.io/downloads/), then place the entire contents of this repository into the same folder.

+## Compatibility Issues

+If you read it directly on GitHub, some formats may not be compatible (eg. _footnotes_), I'm going to fix this as soon as I can, but unfortunately
+I am still busy translating, so it may not be soon enough.

+You can still use my **reader.html** here, and load the appropriate files directly.
+It works.

 ## Downloading

 The entire book can be downloaded by clicking the download button, and choose to download the ZIP.